openfido/openfido/docs/Getting Started/Single Machine Install.md

 ## Backend Setup

-First, navigate into the openfido-app-service folder on your terminal.
+Navigate into the openfido-app-service folder on your terminal.

 A convenient way to step up these services locally is by setting environmental variables that tell docker-compose which files to use, and where each project is:
 ```